l10nelw/page_id_bookmarket/readme.txt

 Bookmarklet that returns a string of text containing identifying information for the current webpage (for select webpages).
-The text can be copied and used as a helpful source-pointing filename, if you wish to save the item to disk.
+The text can be copied and used as a helpful source-pointing filename for example if you wish to save the item to disk.
 This is useful for media files saved from the web: video, audio, photos, webcomics, etc. Or just about anything that may not provide its own source url.

 Generally the author is the first part of the string, to help you group items by author.